yrbobo/MQS-ECL/README.md

 # Medical Question Summarization with Entity-driven Contrastive Learning

-This is the code repository for the paper "Medical Question Summarization with Entity-driven Contrastive Learning".
-The repository contains the source code and two revised datasets in the paper.
+This is the code repository for the paper "Medical Question Summarization with Entity-driven Contrastive Learning", which is accepted by ACM Transactions on Asian and Low-Resource Language Information Processing.

 ## Requirements